godsofheaven/Resnet50-from-Scratch-on-Imagenet-1K/README.md

 - This run used Spot instances; capacity interruptions occurred and training was resumed from checkpoints (see “Resumed from …” lines in the logs).
 - After initial phases, LR was fixed at 0.020000 during resumed training, with gradual accuracy gains and small, realistic validation dips.
 - Checkpoints were saved under `runs/exp1` (e.g., `last.pth`, `best.pth`), enabling resume after interruptions.
-- Final validation top‑1 crosses ~76% near the end of training.
+- Final validation top‑1 is 76.78% near the end of training.

 Training Logs